danielbodnar/awesome-stars/README.md

 ## security

+- [tillson/git-hound](https://github.com/tillson/git-hound) - Reconnaissance tool for GitHub code search.
+Scans for exposed API keys across all of GitHub, not just known repos and orgs.
+- [edoardottt/cariddi](https://github.com/edoardottt/cariddi) - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
+- [openbao/openbao](https://github.com/openbao/openbao) - OpenBao exists to provide a software solution to manage, store, and distribute sensitive data including secrets, certificates, and keys.
+- [GitGuardian/ggshield](https://github.com/GitGuardian/ggshield) - Find and fix 360+ types of hardcoded secrets and 70+ types of infrastructure-as-code misconfigurations.
+- [praetorian-inc/noseyparker](https://github.com/praetorian-inc/noseyparker) - Nosey Parker is a command-line program that finds secrets and sensitive information in textual data and Git history.
 - [cider-security-research/cicd-goat](https://github.com/cider-security-research/cicd-goat) - A deliberately vulnerable CI/CD environment.
 Learn CI/CD security through multiple challenges.
 - [aws-samples/aws-secure-environment-accelerator](https://github.com/aws-samples/aws-secure-environment-accelerator) - The AWS Secure Environment Accelerator is a tool designed to help deploy and operate secure multi-account, multi-region AWS environments on an ongoing basis.
 The power of the solution is the configura
 - [Lissy93/awesome-privacy](https://github.com/Lissy93/awesome-privacy) - 🦄  A curated list of privacy & security-focused software and services